tanbinh123/Spring-uber-zhuyan/README.md

-#Week 3 Project
+#Project Progress check - week 3
-##All rights are reserved by original author or authors or ross
+##All rights are reserved by Joanne

 ##Service Start Sequence
 1. docker-compose up